-You can configure your network site to require that users change passwords several times per day.
+You can set up your network site to require that users change passwords very frequently, many times per day.
 When you do so, you use an external authentication server, such as a Security Dynamics ACE/Server or an Enigma Logic SafeWord server.
-The external server syncs up with hand-held personal security cards; these devices are typically the size of a credit card.
+The external server syncs up with hand-held personal security cards; these devices are the size and shape of a credit card.
 The security card provides a user with a current password in real time.
 The LCD on the user's card displays the current, one-time-only password required to gain access at that moment to the secure network.

-You can configure a remote authentication server supporting security cards to work with RADIUS or, in the case of the ACE/Server and Defender server, directly, without RADIUS.
-For information on how security card authentication using the SecurID ACE/Server without RADIUS works, see "How the SecurID ACE/Server works without RADIUS" on page 5-16 and "Configuring direct Defender server authentication" on page 5-25.
+You can set up a remote authentication server using security cards to work with RADIUS or, in the case of the ACE/Server and Defender server, directly, without RADIUS.
+For information on how security card authentication using the SecurID ACE/Server without RADIUS works, see "How the SecurID ACE/Server works without RADIUS" on page 5-15 and "Configuring direct Defender server authentication" on page 5-24.